My 10 Most-Read Stories at The Big Outside

 By Michael Lanza

-Which story of mine first led you to find this blog?
+Which story of mine first led you to this blog?
 Which stories here interest you the most?
 (I’d really appreciate reading your answers to those questions in the comments section below this story.)
 I can tell you what your fellow readers of The Big Outside come to my blog looking for.
-I’ve compiled below a list of the 10 most-read stories over the past several months at The Big Outside.
+I’ve compiled here a list of the 10 most-read stories over the past several months at The Big Outside.
 It includes feature-length stories about the adventures my readers most want to do, and some of my articles of tips on outdoor skills to help you make every trip a success.
-Check out this list: You may find it useful as you’re thinking about your next adventure.

 See all of my stories about Idaho’s Sawtooth Mountains, including this one about hiking to some relatively accessible lakes, “Jewels of the Sawtooths: Backpacking to Alice, Hell Roaring, and Imogene Lakes.”

 Here’s a grim statistic for you: Roughly three of every four applicants for a backcountry permit to backpack across the Grand Canyon, South Rim to North Rim via the popular corridor trails (North Kaibab and South Kaibab or Bright Angel), get rejected.
-It’s comparably difficult to get backcountry permits on popular trails in marquis national parks like I’ve since been shot down trying to get permits for popular hikes and paddling trips in parks like Yosemite, Grand Teton, Rocky Mountain, Denali, Everglades, and Glacier.
+It’s comparably difficult to get backcountry permits for popular trips in numerous national parks.
+I’ve been shot down trying to get permits for multi-day hikes and paddling trips in Yosemite, Grand Teton, Rocky Mountain, Denali, Everglades, Glacier, and others.
 But I’ve learned a few tricks for landing coveted backcountry permits in those flagship parks.
-In this story, I share those tricks.
+I share those tricks in my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”

 See all of my stories with tips on outdoors skills at The Big Outside.